 That is, if you want to keep motivated and get rid of laziness, don’t let social media apps dictate your behavior.
 Don’t fall into the trap of living on social media and not doing anything productive in real life.

-Just like a werewolf who avoids silver bullets, turn off notifications on all social media apps so that no one will get in your way.
+Turn off notifications on all social media apps so that no one will get in your way.

-4. The Lack Of Motivation and Inaptitude To Stop Being Lazy Might Mean You Suffer From FOMO
+4. The Lack Of Motivation and Inaptitude to Stop Being Lazy Might Mean You Suffer From FOMO

 FOMO stands for Fear Of Missing Out.
 FOMO is particularly related to the overuse of social networks.